-- In order to make sound choices, students must be well informed.
-Information can be obtained from a variety of sources: - Students can request an appointment with our independent careers guidance councillor. - Subject staff are happy to tell students as much as they need to know about GCSE courses in their departments.
-Heads of Department will be able to advise at the Year 9 Option Evening. - www.icould.com available online will give advice on different subjects and career paths. - https://www.careerpilot.org.uk/information/gcses/choosing-your-gcses an online guide to choosing GCSE subjects. - http://www.unifrog.org advice on career options and pathways.
+In order to make sound choices, students must be well informed.

+Information can be obtained from a variety of sources:

+- ⇒ The Careers Library in the LRC has many resources regarding a whole range of Careers and post-16 opportunities.
+The school employs a consultant on Careers Advice and Guidance: Chris Kennington. - ⇒ There are Drop-in Sessions on Wednesday lunchtimes your form tutor will have the information on these. - ⇒ You can also make an individual appointment through Mr Hartley. - ⇒ Subject staff are happy to tell students as much as they need to know about GCSE courses in their departments.
+Heads of Department will be able to advise at the Year 9 Option Evening. - ⇒ www.icould.com available online will give advice on different subjects and career paths.